nus-cs2103/website-base/_course-TEE3201/mid-semester-survey-results.md

   In the meantime, you can get more programming practice by doing more in the project.
   You can refer to [Monty full description](https://nus-tee3201.github.io/2023/programming/chapters/monty.html) to find more things you can do with it.
-* **Looking for more feedback on code written?**: Unlike lower-level programming modules, giving specific feedback on code written in an SE module takes a lot more expertise/effort, and such feedback is still rather subjective.
+* **Looking for more feedback on code written?**: Unlike lower-level programming courses, giving specific feedback on code written in an SE course takes a lot more expertise/effort, and such feedback is still rather subjective.
-  We do not do that in any of our SE modules.
+  We do not do that in any of our SE courses.
   Instead, we train students to slowly learn how to self-judge your own code.
   In addition, we'll be teaching you some code quality guidelines that you can apply to your code later.